 Benzoyl Peroxide

-While it’s more commonly associated with treating inflammatory acne, benzoyl peroxide can also be helpful for closed comedones by reducing acne-causing bacteria, preventing whiteheads from escalating into inflamed acne.
+While it’s more commonly associated with treating inflammatory acne, benzoyl peroxide can also be helpful for closed comedones, preventing them from escalating into red, inflamed acne by reducing acne-causing bacteria.

 Benzoyl peroxide is available in many over-the-counter acne treatments.
 You can find benzoyl peroxide in varying strengths as an active ingredient in face washes, leave-on products, and spot treatments.